AVERT DOSE | Determining the most effective mobility training program early after stroke

 • Understand the relationships between stroke recovery and genetics, brain markers, and other brain tests.

-This trial was developed by Professor Julie Bernhardt and a large team of collaborators.
-Full scientific details of the trial protocol are at the Australian New Zealand Clinical Trials Registry.
-Additional sub-studies will be completed as a part of the trial.
-We want to understand the relationships between genetics, brain markers (using diffusion tensor imaging), and other brain tests (motor evoked potential) and recovery.
 We’re interested in pre-stroke factors including physical activity and work and life experience (cognitive reserve) and outcome following stroke.
-We’ll also gather data that allows us to study the cost-effectiveness of the intervention.
+We have gathered data that allows us to study the cost-effectiveness of the intervention.
 Grant funding has been awarded by the Australian National Health and Medical Research Council (#1139712).
+We are currently analysing the data from this study which we aim to publish in May 2026.

 The precede to the AVERT DOSE trial, titled AVERT trial, was published in The Lancet.